JoshiCodes/TelegramBotAPI/README.md

 # Quickstart

-For a simple quickstart have a look at the <a href="https://github.com/JoshiCodes/TelegramBotAPI/wiki/Getting-Started">Wiki</a>
+For a simple quickstart have a look at the <a href="https://github.com/JoshiCodes/TelegramBotAPI/wiki/Getting-Started">Wiki</a><br>

+# Maven Repo

+To implement the Project as Dependency in your Maven Project, you can downoad the lastest release <a href="https://github.com/JoshiCodes/TelegramBotAPI/releases/latest">here</a> or you can add the Dependency as an maven dependency.
+To do this, add the following:

 <br><br>